21. Provisions and Contingencies

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily Trade Receivables) and from its investing activities (primarily Deposits with Banks, Loans and advances to Corporates and Investments in Shares and Mutual Funds).

-Credit risk from balances with banks, term deposits, loans, investments is managed by Company's finance department.
+Credit risk from balances with banks, term deposits, loans, investments are managed by Company's finance department.

 Trade Receivables are typically unsecured and are derived from revenue earned from customers.
 Customer credit risk is managed as per the Company's policy and procedures which involve credit approvals, establishing credit limits and continuously monitoring the credit worthiness of customers to which the Company grants credit terms in the normal course of business.
 Outstanding customer receivables are regularly monitored.